The school is divided into three areas which we call Early Years, Junior House and Senior House.

 Our Early Birds Club offers supervised care from 8:00am until registration for which there is no charge.

-We offer a Homework Club daily for girls in Forms III – VI from 3:30pm – 4:30pm and also an After School Club for all children, Nursery and Reception to 5.30pm, Forms I – VI to 6.00pm and a charge does apply.
+We offer Prep daily for girls in Forms III – VI from 3:30pm – 4:30pm and also an After School Care for all children, Nursery and Reception to 5.30pm, Forms I – VI to 6.00pm and a charge does apply.

 We offer a variety of after school activities currently including Drama, Gymnastics, Science, and Dance on a termly basis, but these clubs may change due to attendance levels and we have visiting peripatetic music teachers specialising in piano, flute and guitar.
 We have an enthusiastic choir and thriving orchestra and each year includes drama productions, musical evenings, visiting workshops, out of school visits, residential activity stays (Forms III-VI), a poetry competition, talent show and much more.